NEUROIMAGING / NEUROSONOLOGY

 - transorbital window

-- proof of cerebral circulation arrest – registration of typical flow patterns (oscillations or systolic spikes) in multiple intracranial arteries (MCA, ACA, PCA, terminal ICA, VA, and BA) is required – at least in MCA bilaterally and in the basilar artery
+- proof of cerebral circulation arrest – requires registration of typical flow patterns (either oscillations or systolic spikes) in multiple intracranial arteries (MCA, ACA, PCA, terminal ICA, VA, and BA) is required – at least in the MCA bilaterally and in the basilar artery

-- evaluation of ICA alone is not appropriate (possible shunt to ECA without brain perfusion) (Freitas, 2003)
+- evaluation of the ICA alone is not appropriate (possible shunt to ECA without brain perfusion may occur) (Freitas, 2003)

 - assessment of the BA is essential to avoid false-positive results

-- proof of irreversibility of cerebral circulatory arrest:
+- proof of the irreversibility of cerebral circulatory arrest:

-- examination showing the above-stated flow pattern lasting ≥ 30 minutes OR
+- an examination showing the aforementioned flow pattern ≥ 30 minutes OR

-- repeated examinations separated by ≥ 30 minutes
+- repeated examinations separated by intervals of ≥ 30 minutes

 - transitory patterns compatible with cerebral circulatory arrest have been described in patients with SAH rebleeding and after cardiac arrest; a 30-minute interval is sufficient to confirm the irreversibility of the pattern

-- examination showing the above-stated flow pattern lasting ≥ 30 minutes OR
+- an examination showing the aforementioned flow pattern ≥ 30 minutes OR

 MAP (Mean Arterial Pressure) should be > 60 mmHg and systolic BP > 90 mmHg during the whole ultrasound examination